eunapark/template-assignment/README.md

 	var templateFactory = _.template(templateHtml);

-Have different div class objects instead of ul and li links Need clarification on the html-js writing
+Have different div class objects instead of ul and li links</br>
+Need clarification on the html-js writing